 Fully Divine and in Absolute Control

-And because he became flesh, and lived a human life and suffered and died and rose again, he is in himself able to encompass, and explain, and put right, and comfort personally, intimately, and tenderly the loss of every individual life, including the life of fourteen-year-old Victor Watters, whose funeral we will do this afternoon at four o’clock.
+And because he became flesh, and lived a human life and suffered and died and rose again, he is in himself able to encompass, explain, put right, and comfort personally, intimately, and tenderly the loss of every individual life, including the life of fourteen-year-old Victor Watters, whose funeral we will do this afternoon at four o’clock.

 I didn’t choose this text for the anniversary of 9/11 or for the Watters family.
 God did.
 This is where we are in the Gospel of John.
-And this is what the king has to say to us today.
+And this is what the King has to say to us today.
 And it is very relevant.

 Our text is John 11:1–16.
 Just before this chapter begins, the crowds in Jerusalem had picked up stones to kill Jesus (John 10:31), and in verse 38 they tried to arrest him, but he escaped.
-He travelled east and north and crossed the Jordan.
+He traveled east and north and crossed the Jordan.
 And before long (see “just now” in John 11:8), Mary and Martha, his friends from Bethany near Jerusalem, sent word to Jesus that their brother Lazarus was very sick.

 Verse 3: “So the sisters sent to him, saying, ‘Lord, he whom you love is ill.’”
 So now John makes it explicit.
 He means for us to see and feel the love that Jesus has for this family.
 This request for help is not coming from a casual acquaintance.
-It is coming from the closest circle of Jesus’ friends.
+It is coming from the closest circle of Jesus’s friends.

 This illness is about God’s glory.
 It is about the glory of the Son of God.
-It is not mainly about death, though he will die (and Jesus knows he will die); it is mainly about God about the Son of God and about how glorious God and his Son are.
+It is not mainly about death, though he will die (and Jesus knows he will die); it is mainly about God, about the Son of God, and about how glorious God and his Son are.
 This is what Jesus says (verse 4): “This illness does not lead to death — the point of this illness is not death.
 It is for the glory of God, so that the Son of God may be glorified through it.”

 This is just like chapter 9 where the man was born blind not because he sinned or his parents sinned, but so that the works of God might be manifest (John 9:3–4).
 Only here the issue is going to be death, not just blindness or illness.
 Lazarus is going to die.
 Jesus knows this.
 In fact, he chooses for Lazarus to die.
 We will see that in just a moment.

 Now, John underlines for the third time the love that Jesus has for this family.
 Verse 5: “Now Jesus loved Martha and her sister and Lazarus.”
 John really wants us to see this and feel this.
-Three times he says it: Verse 2: This is the woman who anointed Jesus and wiped his feet with her hair.
+Three times he says it: Verse 2: “This is the woman who anointed Jesus and wiped his feet with her hair.”
 Verse 3: “The one whom you love is ill.”
 You love him!
 Verse 5: “Jesus loved Martha and her sister and Lazarus.”

 John knows that what he is about to say in verse 6 goes against all ordinary human experience where God is not supreme.
 And the key word that unlocks the shock is the word “so” at the beginning of verse 6.
 It’s really there in the original, and it means “therefore.”
 So verses 5 and 6 read like this: “Now Jesus loved Martha and her sister and Lazarus.
 So [therefore], when he heard that Lazarus was ill, he stayed two days longer in the place where he was.”

-1. Lazarus really died.
+Lazarus really died.
 It is not an easy thing to die.
 And as far as Lazarus knew, Jesus didn’t come.
 And his sisters saw him die.
 And they buried him.
 And they wondered where Jesus was.
 This was real death.
 And real loss.
 And Jesus really didn’t show up to stop it.

-2. In the way John presents this story, he means for us to see the resurrection of Lazarus as a picture of our resurrection — the resurrection of all who believe in Jesus.
+In the way John presents this story, he means for us to see the resurrection of Lazarus as a picture of our resurrection — the resurrection of all who believe in Jesus.